 Considerations for deployment of structural BMPs are based on, but not limited to, safety, available funding, field conditions, contaminant levels, sources, regulatory approval, and space available.

 Section 7 discusses specific implementation items for each ASBS location and cooperative efforts with other ASBS dischargers.

 Table D-1.
-Non-treatment, Treatment and Institutional BMPs
+Treatment and Institutional BMPs